King-Darius/LofiSymphony/README.md

 streamlit run lofi_symphony/app.py
 ```

 The interface opens in your browser.
-Tweak the controls, hit **Generate track**, audition the WAV (if FluidSynth is available) and grab the downloadable assets.
+Use the **Generator** tab for structured MIDI ideas, **Performance** for live capture, and **Timeline** to polish or export the arrangement.
+Hit **Generate progression** to seed the session, improvise with the keyboard or a USB MIDI controller, then audition and download the resulting stems.

 ### Automated smoke test
 Continuous integration or local checks can exercise the Streamlit script without keeping a server running by invoking the bundled smoke test: